$J/\psi$ production in proton-proton collisions at Spin Physics Detector energies of the JINR Nuclotron-based Ion Collider fAcility

 where the $c\bar{c}$ pair is produced directly in a CS configuration with the same quantum numbers as the $J/\psi$~\cite{Petrelli:1997ge}.
 The final-state gluon ensures color conservation and carries part of the recoil momentum.

 \item[(ii)] {CO mechanisms:}

-where the $c\bar{c}$ pair is produced in a color-octet state and subsequently evolves into the physical $J/\psi$ through soft-gluon emissions, modeled via electric dipole (E1) transitions~\cite{Petrelli:1997ge}.
+where the $c\bar{c}$ pair is produced in a color-octet state and subsequently evolves into the physical $J/\psi$ through soft-gluon emissions, with the $P$-wave octet states undergoing electric dipole (E1) transitions treated in the formalism of Ref.~\cite{Baranov:2016mka}.
 These $2 \to 1$ subprocesses contribute at the same order in $\alpha_s$ as the CS $2 \to 2$ process. \end{enumerate}

 Both CS and CO channels are implemented in the \textsc{PEGASUS}~\cite{Lipatov:2019oxs} event generator within the TMD factorization framework, where the initial gluons are off-shell ($g^*$) and carry intrinsic transverse momentum $k_T$.
 The generated event samples include all relevant intermediate $c\bar{c}[n]$ states ($[{}^3S_1^{(1)}]$, $[{}^1S_0^{(8)}]$, $[{}^3S_1^{(8)}]$, $[{}^3P_J^{(8)}]$), allowing a consistent treatment of both color and spin dynamics of $J/\psi$ production at SPD/NICA energies.